Early life and career of Ulysses S. Grant: West Point (1839–1843)

 At the age of 17, with the help of his father, Grant was nominated for a position at the United States Military Academy (USMA) at West Point, New York by Congressman Thomas L. Hamer.
 Hamer mistakenly nominated him as "Ulysses S. Grant of Ohio".
 At West Point, he adopted this name, but only with a middle initial.
 Among his army colleagues at the academy, his nickname became "Sam" because the initials "U.S." also stood for "Uncle Sam".
 The "S", according to Grant, did not stand for anything, though Hamer had used it to abbreviate his mother's maiden name.
 The influence of Grant's family brought about the appointment to West Point, while Grant himself later recalled that "a military life had no charms for me".
 Grant, stood 5 feet 1 inches and weighed 117 lbs, when he entered West Point.
-Grant later said that he was lax in his studies, but he achieved above average grades in mathematics and geology.
+Grant later said that he was lax in his studies, but he achieved excellent grades in mathematics and geology.
 Although Grant had a quiet nature, he did establish a few intimate friends at West Point, including Frederick Tracy Dent and Rufus Ingalls.
 He joined a fraternity group known as the Twelve in One, and was highly esteemed by his classmates.
 While not excelling scholastically, Grant studied under Romantic artist Robert Walter Weir and produced nine surviving artworks.
 He also established a reputation as a fearless and expert horseman, setting an equestrian high-jump record that stood almost 25 years.
 He graduated in 1843, ranking 21st in a class of 29.
 Grant later recalled that his departure from West Point was of the happiest of his times and that he had intended to resign his commission after serving the minimum term of obligated duty.
 Despite his excellent horsemanship, he was not assigned to the cavalry, as assignments were determined by class rank, not aptitude.
 Grant was instead assigned as a regimental quartermaster, managing supplies and equipment in the 4th Infantry Regiment, with the rank of brevet second lieutenant.

 First assignment (1843–1846)

 Grant's first assignment after graduation took him to the Jefferson Barracks near St. Louis, Missouri.
 After recuperating from an illness that left him thin and weak, Grant reported there in September 1843.
 It was the nation's largest military bastion in the West, commanded by Colonel Stephen W. Kearny.
-Grant was happy with his new commander, but still looked forward to the end of his military service and a possible teaching career.
+Grant was happy with his new commander, but still looked forward to the end of his military service.
+During this period, Grant had entertained the idea of becoming a mathematics teacher following his military service and spent much of his free time studying advanced algebra, geometry, and trigonometry.
 Grant spent some of his time in Missouri visiting the family of his West Point classmate, Frederick Dent, and getting to know Dent's sister, Julia; the two became secretly engaged in 1844.